 We start with boxwood on the grounds that this is without uncertainty the most widely recognized wood used to make chessmen.
 It's an extremely thick wood with a clean grain and not all that much variety in the shading.
-It is sufficiently thick to be cut into monstrous point of interest.
-Boxwood is not an excessively lavish wood anyway its still of a sufficiently high review to be utilized as a part of the most costly of chessmen.
+It is sufficiently thick to be cut into a monstrous point of interest.
+Boxwood is not an excessively lavish wood anyway it's still of a sufficiently high review to be utilized as a part of the most costly of chessmen.
 It originates from a tree apropos named 'The Boxwood Tree'.

 Rosewood is a rich cocoa shading with flawless ruddy grains and shades.
 It's not as hard as black but rather some would say a ton more appealing.
-Rosewood has a tendency to be slick and is in this way hard to finish, in any case it finishes up perfectly which makes it ideal for chessmen.
-Quickly turning into an uncommon jeopardized wood, the value and worth keeps on rising impressively.
+Rosewood has a tendency to be slick and is in this way hard to finish, in any case, it finishes up perfectly which makes it ideal for chessmen.
+Quickly turning into an uncommon jeopardized wood, the value and worth keep on rising impressively.
 Rosewood is utilized a considerable measure as a part of the assembling of musical instruments.
 It is said to have rich tonal properties.

 Sheesham, frequently alluded to as Golden Rosewood is a thick hardwood that is accessible in plenitude in India.
-It's grains can be greatly appealing and its utilized to make chess sheets and also pieces.
-Because of its mass accessibility mass created chess sets are produced using this wood.
+Its grains can be greatly appealing and it's utilized to make chess sheets and also pieces.
+Because of its mass accessibility mass-created chess sets are produced using this wood.

 Red sandalwood passes by a couple of distinctive names.
 One explanation behind this is that formally its fare is limited from certain nations so individuals will trade it under an alternate name.
-Regular names incorporate bud rosewood, blood rosewood and redwood.
+Regular names incorporate bud rosewood, blood rosewood, and redwood.
 Red sandalwood is a profound grained wood with shocking figuring and rich ruddy tones.
 It's hard and thick and makes excellent chess pieces.
-Without a doubt numerous super extravagance chessmen are produced using this wood.
+Without a doubt, numerous super extravagance chessmen are produced using this wood.